shizzz477/maltego-project/README.md

 ## Misc.
 Information:
 - Take a look at the other transforms, but be sure to define your entity types when plugging them into Maltego
+- MaltegoTransform.py is Paterva's python API for local transforms